 2a.
 Lithium batteries which are usually in the form of small non-rechargeable batteries (such as in a watch) in theory require a class D fire extinguisher.
 However most people do not have one available.
 As such, for the most part you need to just let it burn itself out (it is good that the batteries are usually small).
 You can use a standard class ABC fire extinguisher to prevent the spread of the fire.
 Avoid using water on the lithium battery itself since the lithium and water can react violently.

 2b.
 Lithium-ion batteries (including LiFePO4, etc…) that are used on many robots, are often larger and rechargeable.
-For these batteries there is not a lot of actual lithium metal in the battery, so you can use water or a class ABC fire extinguisher.
+For these batteries there is not a lot of actual lithium metal in the battery, so you can use water, class ABC fire extinguisher, or CO2 extinguisher.
+The CO2 extinguisher are often nice since they do not leave a bad residue on your electronics.
 You do not use a class D extinguisher with these batteries.
 You will most likely need a lot of water or extinguishers.

-With both of these types of fires, there is a good chance that you will not be able to extinguish the it.
+With both of these types of fires, there is a good chance that you will not be able to extinguish it.
+There is also a good chance that by the time you get an extinguisher the battery part of the fire will be out, and you will be dealing with surrounding combustibles that are on fire.
 If you can safety be in the area your primary goal is to allow the battery to burn in a controlled and safe manner.
 If possible try to get the battery outside and on a surface that is not combustible.
 As a reminder lithium-ion fires are very hot and flames can shoot out from various places unexpectedly; you need to be careful and only do what you can do safety.
 If you have a battery with multiple cells it is not uncommon for each cell to catch fire separately.
 So you might see the flames die down, then shortly after another cell catches fire, and then another; as the cells cascade and catch fire.

 3. In many cases the batteries are in an enclosure where if you spray the robots with an extinguisher you will not even reach the batteries.
 In this case your priority is your safety (from fire and fumes), followed by preventing the fire from spreading.
 To prevent the fire from spreading you need to make sure all combustible material is away from the robot.
 If possible get the battery pack outside.